YubiKey 5 CSPN Series Specifics

 Feature Summary

 The PIV application [RD4] can be used to authenticate, sign and decrypt.
-The user may, for example, use the YubiKey 5 PIV application for Windows smart card logon.
+You can, for example, use the YubiKey 5 PIV application for Windows smart card logon.

-The PIV application allows for generating or importing asymmetric key-pairs (both RSA or ECC) and to store multiple X.509 certificates.
+The PIV application allows for generating or importing asymmetric key-pairs (both RSA or ECC) and storing multiple X.509 certificates.
 In total, 24 certificate slots are available:

 - Slot 9a: PIV Authentication